tn-lorenz/kommodo/README.md

 from the `main` branch.

 ## Examine
-...the vanilla Minecraft implementation.
-Translate it to idiomatic, ECS-compatible `zig 0.15.2` code, as cleanly and efficiently as possible.
+... the vanilla Minecraft implementation.
+Translate it to idiomatic, ECS-compatible `zig 0.15.2` code, as cleanly and efficiently as possible (SIMD would be goated!).
 When in doubt, consider if your code adheres to the [core-principles](#design-decisions) and [goals](#goals) of this project.

 ## Commit
-...your changes to your fork and open a pull-request by using the following commands in the directory of your fork.
+... your changes to your fork and use the following commands in its directory:
 ```gitattributes
 git add .
 git commit -m "{your-message}"
 git push origin {your-branch}
 ```
+Then you may open a pull-request by comparing on the github website.
 > [!NOTE]
 > This project strictly enforces the use of the [conventional commits standard](https://www.conventionalcommits.org/en/v1.0.0/) in the commit messages.
 ---